 Ultimately, if any domain name disputes arise, it will be settled by the courts.
 This can mean big companies have an advantage, since the courts are set up to favor those who can afford expensive lawyers.
 There is also a way for a third party to get involved with a domain name dispute.
 No matter which legal strategy you might have to use, the key is establishing that the other person acted in bad faith and that you have ownership of the registered trademark.
 Short of that, the outcome is a lot harder to predict.

 If you need help with trademarks and domain names, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.